Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Introduction

-\textbf{Two-Player Zero-Sum Matrix Games.} We start with a variant of the two-timescale smoothed best-response dynamics proposed in \cite{leslie2003two} and establish the last-iterate finite-sample bounds when using stepsizes of various decay rates.
-The result implies a sample complexity of $\mathcal{O}(\epsilon^{-1})$ to find the Nash distribution \citep{leslie2005individual}, which is also known as the quantal response equilibrium in the literature \citep{mckelvey1995quantal}.
-Although the sample complexity to find the Nash distribution is $\mathcal{O}(\epsilon^{-1})$, since the Nash distribution is, in general, different from a Nash equilibrium, the algorithm does not necessarily guarantee to find a Nash equilibrium with a polynomial sample complexity.
-To resolve this issue, we develop a more exploration-encouraging variant of the learning dynamics and show that it enjoys a sample complexity of $\mathcal{O}(\epsilon^{-8})$ to find a Nash equilibrium.
-To our knowledge, for zero-sum matrix games, this is the first last-iterate finite-sample bound for best-response-type learning dynamics that are payoff-based, convergent, rational, and symmetric between the two players.
+From this perspective, our goal is to understand whether such canonical best-response-based learning algorithms can be implemented in a decentralized manner while retaining provable finite-sample guarantees.
+Our contributions are detailed as follows.

-\textbf{Two-Player Zero-Sum Stochastic Games.} Building on the algorithmic ideas for matrix games, we develop best-response-type learning dynamics for stochastic games called the value iteration with smoothed best-response (VI-SBR) dynamics, which use a single trajectory of Markovian samples.
-Our learning dynamics consist of two loops and can be viewed as a combination of our previously developed dynamics for an induced auxiliary matrix game (conducted in the inner loop) and an independent approach to performing the minimax value iteration (conducted in the outer loop).
-Specifically, in the inner loop, the value function—the iterate of the outer loop—is fixed, and the players learn an approximate Nash equilibrium of the auxiliary matrix game induced by the value function.
-The outer loop is then updated by approximating the minimax value iteration updates for the stochastic game, using only local information.
+\begin{itemize} \item \textbf{Two-Player Zero-Sum Matrix Games.} We begin with the matrix-game setting, which serves both as a stateless benchmark and as the building block for the stochastic-game setting.
+We analyze the best-response-based learning algorithm first proposed in \cite{leslie2003two}, in which both players update symmetrically using only their own realized payoff observations.
+We establish finite-sample bounds under both constant and diminishing stepsizes.
+These bounds imply a sample complexity of $\mathcal{O}(\epsilon^{-1})$ for finding an $\epsilon$-Nash distribution \citep{leslie2005individual}.
+Since a Nash distribution is generally different from a Nash equilibrium, this guarantee does not directly yield a sample complexity polynomial in $\epsilon^{-1}$ for finding an $\epsilon$-Nash equilibrium.
+We identify the lack of exploration as the key obstacle, introduce an exploration-encouraging variant, and show that it achieves a sample complexity of $\tilde{\mathcal{O}}(\epsilon^{-8})$ for finding an $\epsilon$-Nash equilibrium.
+To the best of our knowledge, for zero-sum matrix games, this is the first finite-sample guarantee for best-response-based learning algorithm that is simultaneously payoff-based, convergent, and symmetric between the two players.